 In the present study prevalence of overweight and obesity were found to be 7.67% and 5.83% respectively.
-Similarly prevalence of overweight and obesity were 9.9% and 4.8% respectively in the study done by Kotian MS et al. Other study done by Saraswathi SY showed the prevalence of overweight/obesity as 8.75 percent in the urban Area of Mysore.
-A study done in USA during 2001-2002 showed high prevalence of overweight and obesity as 31.5 and 16.5%, respectively in 6 to 19 year age group children.
-This variation in the prevalence of the study and life style changes of the children.
+Similarly prevalence of overweight and obesity were 9.9% and 4.8% respectively in the study done by Kotian MS et al.4 Other study done by Saraswathi SY showed the prevalence of overweight/obesity as 8.75 percent in the urban Area of Mysore.9 A study done in USA during 2001-2002 showed high prevalence of overweight and obesity as 31.5 and 16.5%, respectively in 6 to 19 year age group children.
+This variation in the prevalence of obesity may be due to different in the place of the study and life style changes of the children.

 In the present study there was no significant association between obesity and age and sex of the students.
-But study done by Varadappa ST showed significant association between age of the students and obesity but not with sex of the students.
-Similarly study done by Kumah DB showed no association between gender of the students and obesity.
+But study done by Varadappa ST showed significant association between age of the students and obesity but not with sex of the students.11 Similarly study done by Kumah DB showed no association between gender of the students and obesitv.12 than/equals to 2 hour in a day and these factors showed statistically significant at p value <0.05.
+This could be due to the ingredients involved in the preparation of junk food usually contain more fat and calorie but less nutritive value and this leads to accumulation of fat and development of obesity.
+Children sitting ideally in front of TV for than 3 hours in a day leads to decreased catabolism and increased adipose tissue accumulation.
+Another reason is that, the children who watch TV for longer hours tend to have food while watching TV which results in weight gain and obesity.